Becoming an Elklan Communication Friendly Early Years Setting

 2. Training all the staff through a Lead Communication Practitioner

-In this stage the LCPs are provided with Communication Counts teaching notes and tutoring to enable them to cascade the core elements of the full programme to others.
+LCPs are provided with Communication Counts teaching notes and tutoring to enable them to cascade the core elements of the full programme to others.
 They train ALL staff including administrative members of the team.
-If LCP wishes they can access Elkan QuICKER Communication online training sessions instead.
-Completion of the Level 4 portfolio involves an analysis by the LCP of the embedding of the training and an evaluation of the impact in the setting on staff and pupils.
+Alongside this they complete a Level 4 portfolio which involves an analysis by the LCP of the embedding of the training and an evaluation of the impact in the setting on staff and pupils.

 What is taught in Communication Counts?